 The career trajectory of people with a Physiology degree appears to be focused around a few careers.
-The most common career that users with Physiology degrees have experience in is Customs Inspector, followed by Exterminator, Occupational Therapist Assistant, Environmental Engineer, Physiotherapist, Physical Therapist Assistant, Information Security Analyst, Kinesiologist, Operations Research Analyst, and Molecular Biologist.
+The most common career that users with Physiology degrees have experience in is Customs Inspector, followed by Occupational Therapist Assistant, Exterminator, Physiotherapist, Environmental Engineer, Postal Service Clerk, Physical Therapist Assistant, Operations Research Analyst, Kinesiologist, and Medical Records Technician.

 |Career||% of graduates||% of population||Multiple|

 |Physical Therapist Assistant||0.9%||0%||19.2×|

 |Medical Records Technician||0.8%||0.1%||14.5×|

 Physiology graduates earn on average $35k, putting them in the 40th percentile of earners with a degree.

 Physiology graduates are highly underemployed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.

 |Jobs that don't require college||49%|